FAQ for MSc students

 Will there be a physical graduation ceremony in fall 2021?

-We hope to be able to resume events to the degree that government regulations allow it.
+We hope to be able to resume face-to-face events to the degree that government regulations allow it, and are constantly monitoring feasibility.
 Should it be possible to host events within the requirements of the graduation ceremony, we expect that a physical graduation ceremony will take place in 2021.
+Otherwise, as in 2020, we may be required to host an online graduation celebration.

 Will thesis meetings with coaches and/or co-readers happen on campus or online?

-Coaching meetings and/or thesis defence events on campus are only possible if regulations and circumstances allow, and if both student and coach and/or co-reader prefer to meet each other on campus.
+Coaching meetings and/or thesis defence events on campus are only possible if regulations and circumstances allow, and if both student and coach and/or co-reader agree to meet each other on campus.

-Please discuss this with your coach/co-reader on an individual basis, and please refrain from exerting any pressure to other parties with regard to on-campus meetings.
+Please discuss this with your coach/co-reader on an individual basis, and please refrain from exerting any pressure on other parties with regard to on-campus meetings.

-Will the thesis defence be in person or digitally/online?
+Will the thesis defence be in person or digital/online?

-Thesis defences via Skype (or other similar online platform with a video connection) will be permitted in the current academic year.
+Virtual thesis defences (via Zoom, MS Teams, Skype, or other similar online platform with a video connection) will be permitted in the current academic year.
 Note that even in a virtual setting, the thesis examiners must be able to see the student clearly and completely throughout the defence.
 Given the exceptional situation, students are NOT REQUIRED to request permission from the Examination Board to hold the thesis defence digitally/online.

-Student housing in the Netherlands is not arranged for you by the university; it is rather your own responsibility.
+Student housing in the Netherlands is not arranged for you by the university or faculty; it is rather your own responsibility to secure housing.
 You can find information about housing options on this website.
 There is also a specific webpage containing FAQ’s about Housing and COVID-19.
-If you plan to come to Rotterdam in January 2021, we recommend that you start searching as soon as possible, as it may be a busy period with a high demand for housing.
+If you plan to come to Rotterdam please be prepared for your search to take some time as the demand for housing in Rotterdam is generally high.

 Are the study spaces in the library open/available?

-Most of the buildings on campus are currently open for students and employees, under certain conditions.
+Barring active lockdowns, most of the buildings on campus have remained open for and accessible to students and employees in the current academic year, under certain conditions.
 This includes study spaces in the University Library and in the Polak Building.
-You must reserve your study place beforehand.
-This way, you can alternate between working/studying at home and working/studying on-campus (to a limited extent).
-You can reserve your study spot in Woudestein campus via this link.
+Students must reserve study spaces beforehand.
+This way, you may at times be able to alternate between working/studying at home and working/studying on-campus (to a limited extent).
+You can reserve your study spot on Woudestein campus here.

-The safety measures regarding the coronavirus, such as keeping minimum social distance of 1.5 metres, must also be maintained in study space areas (see here for details) as well as in all other areas of campus.
+COVID-19 safety measures , such as keeping minimum social distance of 1.5 metres, must also be maintained in study space areas (see here for details) as well as in all other areas of campus.

-Parts of the campus – such as the University Library and other study places, and the food court – are accessible for employees and students, however under strict conditions.
+Parts of the campus – such as the University Library and other study places, and the food court – have been accessible for employees and students in the current academic year, however under strict conditions.
 This way, working and meeting on-campus is possible, to a limited extent.
-You can consult here the full list of open facilities and their opening times.
+You can consult the full list of open facilities and their opening times here.

 Are databases available remotely?

 As explained on the University’s Library webpage, most of our databases are accessible remotely.
-Some databases, like Bloomberg or Eikon are currently only accessible via the terminals on campus.
-We are currently assessing the options to make the terminals available for remote access.
+Some databases, like Bloomberg or Eikon, are only accessible via on-campus terminals, and will not be made available online for the foreseeable future.
+For this reason, we strongly recommend that students use alternate databases.

-In case you may need information for those databases, you can reach out to the Erasmus Data Service Center to discuss the options.
-You can find their contact information here.
+In case you may need information for those databases, you can reach out to the Erasmus Data Service Centre to discuss the options (their contact information can be found here).

 What guidelines are in place on campus to maintain safety and hygiene?